enovision/grav-frontend-edit-button/README.md

 ## Installation

-Installing the _Frontend Edit Button plugin_ can be done in one of two ways.
+Installing the _Frontend Edit Button plugin_ can be done in different ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

-### GPM Installation (Preferred)
+### GPM Installation (Preferred) **not active yet !!!! **

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
 From the root of your Grav install type: